Teaching budding entrepreneurs about finance, marketing and business plans etc. is commonplace.

 3/ Be pessimistic about what your prospecting can achieve.
 If your forecasts are realistic/optimistic the chances are your results will disappoint you, at least at the start.

 4/ Quality is more important than quantity.
 This necessarily means spending time learning about customers before approaching them so that messages and meetings are tailored appropriately.
 And if a meeting arises, it’s important to go at the customer’s pace.
 Force your own agenda and you risk losing it all.

 5/ Be involved in a start-up course or program that gets real about the deafening silence situation and identifies the amount of work you will need to do to achieve the forecast revenues.
 Ideally, your course or program will also provide training to help you prospect with confidence (and thus increase your influencing skills) so that more people are prepared to listen and more importantly, respond positively.

 6/ Learn how to write/speak effectively and persuasively.
-Read this HHGE post to learn more.
+Read this HHGE post to learn more about effective business writing.
 And read Robert Cialdini to understand how people are influenced.
 Your job is to raise the importance of what you offer prospective buyers so they prioritise you in their busy schedule.
 This necessarily means learning how to communicate effectively and succinctly.

 7/ Once you can afford it, employ someone to sell your products/services.
 Entrepreneurs sometimes struggle to sell their own products/services because they can’t detach themselves emotionally from what is being offered to prospective customers and how they respond.